melaniebrgr/learning-computer-science/05-system-design/12-security.md

 ## Security practises to follow (with a bias for the FE)

+- Logging and monitoring: Catching security issues when they happen can be a matter of noticing when there are sudden, unexpected spikes in activity (API hits, error rates, etc.) because production logs with sensible alerting is in place.
+Easier said than done.
+Also raises the question of what scale should you be when good logging practises are put in place?
+Should you already focus on this when you only have a handful of users?
+- Efficient software delivery: If it takes only 20 minutes to push a change intro production, if any incident unfolds you will be able to respond quickly.
+So make it fast, and well documented.

 ### Securing the supply chain

 Supply chain attacks are having a moment since early Fall 2025.